CaitlinSchaef/Bird-Watching-Spoof/README.md

 # Bird-Watching-Spoof
-/the following will be copied out once the page is established with html / Important, this is the standard code for CSS establishment:
+/the following will be copied out once the page is established with html
+// also, def doing a birds youu can WATCH funny
+/ Important, this is the standard code for CSS establishment:
 <link rel="stylesheet" href="my-css-file.css" />